 How to Use Logos – Introduction

-A logo design is an incredibly important asset for any business and its usefulness goes far beyond just the obvious applications in marketing and advertising.
-In this post, we’ll be counting down some of the less obvious uses of a logo and will see how it can be used to further enhance your brand visibility, reputation, and more.
+A logo design is an incredibly important asset for any business, and its usefulness goes far beyond just the obvious applications in marketing and advertising.
+In this post, we’ll be counting down some of the less obvious uses of a logo, and will see how it can be used to further enhance your brand visibility, reputation, and more.
 If you’re looking to create a memorable and impactful logo for your business, consider partnering with a professional logo design company

 How to Brand a Logo